 Similar to the establishment of a child support order, there may be complex factors in your child support modification case, such as attributing income to an underemployed or unemployed parent, whether a parent is truthful regarding the amount of income they earn (especially self-employed parents), whether an upward or downward deviation in the child support guidelines amount should be ordered based upon the children’s respective standard of living in each household, and other factors.
 We recommend you consult with a Phoenix child support modifications attorney to handle the complex factors in your child support modifications case.

 A prior spousal maintenance order that states that it is “non-modifiable” cannot be modified.
 Such an order can only be “non-modifiable” if the parties agreed to such language in their final divorce decree.
 Otherwise, a spousal maintenance order is potentially subject to modification if one of the parties can establish “changed circumstances that are substantial and continuing.”
 ARS Section 25-327(A).

-Changed circumstances in many modification cases regard a change in income to either or both parties.
+Changed circumstances in many spousal maintenance modification cases regard a change in income to either or both parties.
 However, even though there are changed circumstances, there is no guarantee that the Court will modify the spousal maintenance amount or duration.
 For example, the Court could find that a payor is still able to afford paying the same spousal maintenance amount even though his or her income has decreased.
-In the same regard, the Court could find that somebody is not entitled to more spousal maintenance based solely upon the fact that the paying party makes more money if the recipient’s reasonable needs have not materially changed.
+In the same regard, the Court could find that somebody is not entitled to a modification of spousal maintenance based solely upon the fact that the paying party makes more money if the recipient’s reasonable needs have not materially changed.